-Good morning, class.
-Welcome to GM’s Deadly Sins 101.
+Good morning, class, and welcome to GM’s Deadly Sins 101.
 In this seminar we will review and analyze some of the most critical blunders GM made over the decades, focusing on the ill-conceived, unreliable, ugly, and just plain mediocre products that destroyed the company.
-I struggled mightily with the decision as to the first example, given all the boners available to me.
+I struggled mightily with the decision as to the first example, given all the many boners available to me.
 But here it is, GM’s Deadly Sin #1: The 1986 Buick Riviera.

 While the T-Bird eventually lost its way and morphed (several times) into something else, the GM coupes came to own that market segment and generated healthy profits as well as the halo effect for the premium divisions.
 The success of the Riviera, Toronado and Eldorado were one of the key vital signs of health in GM’s far-distant profitable past.

 It sold well, too.
-In its last year, 1985, Buick moved 65k Rivs, the all-time high.
+In its final year, 1985, Buick moved 65k Rivieras, the all-time high.
 And then, disaster arrived.
 The downsized E-body coupes for 1986 were the knock-out punch after the set up of the 1985 C-body sedans, shriveled shadows of the former DeVille, Electra and 98.
-Sales of the C-body sedans dropped considerably, and Lincoln’s proud RWD Town Car quickly surpassed the DeVille.
-But that was nothing compared the the E-body nightmare in the making.

 All three of GM’s former cash cows suddenly developed cold cow syndrome, with the Riviera’s udders drying up the most.
 In its first year, 1986, sales were down a stunning 70%.
 And the drop didn’t stop; by 1988, unit sales were a mere 8,500, an 87% reduction from 1985.
 I challenge all of you students to find a comparable or worse drop in sales in direct response to a restyle, not economic conditions.
 Keep in mind that these years were during an economic growth cycle.